raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 [rule of three]: https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)

 Why wait for the third use?
 And why do we even count the first use?
 Well, there is a cost to de-duplication, often in the form of generalization and/or abstraction.
 Take the `Hash` class.
-If we write the entire class but only use it to make the `AutovivivifyingHash` class, we are incurring the costs of de-duplication before we've even used it twice.
+If we write the entire class but only use it to make the `auto-vivivifyingHash` class, we are incurring the costs of de-duplication before we've even used it twice.

 In essence, we're deciding that at some point we will use `Hash` again, and at that time we can benefit from a single class multiple pieces of code can share, but we'd like to pay that cost **now**.
 This is called _Premature Abstraction_.

 Of ourse, it could be that we spot multiple uses for the `Hash` class.
 In that case, there is a benefit to bundling it up on its own.
 And the rule of three helps us with this decision.
 If there are two other pieces of code that would benefit from being written with (or refactored to use) `Hash`, just the way it is, then having a separate `Hash` class is a win.

 If not, we shouldn't bother.
 If and when we have another use for it, we can refactor.
 This isn't the kind of decision where we fear that if we fail to make the perfect choice today, we'll be stuck with our mistake forever.

+---

 ### but libraries